ThomasPueschel/bdown/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I am palaeoprimatologist and vertebrate palaeobiologist mainly focused in primate and mammalian evolution.
-My main interest is to study evolution by reconstructing and comparing the palaeobiology of fossils to their living ecological relatives.
+bio: I am palaeoprimatologist and vertebrate palaeobiologist mainly focused on primate and mammalian evolution.
+My main interest is to study organismal evolution by reconstructing and comparing the palaeobiology of fossils to their living ecological relatives.
 In order to do this, I apply a combination of predictive modelling, 3D morphometrics, virtual biomechanical techniques, computational simulations, phylogenetic comparative methods, and fieldwork.
 I am currently collaborating on a diversity of projects that can be placed in the interface between biological anthropology, palaeontology, ecology and evolutionary biology, using cutting-edge informatic techniques.
 My Leverhulme Project has taken me to Gorongosa National Park, Mozambique, where I work together with the Paleo-Primate Project Gorongosa.
 education:
   courses:
   - course: PhD in Adaptive Organismal Biology